-It’s difficult to imagine a 19th century woman traveling the world, alone.
-Even today, female solo travel remains a popular blog topic.
-So back in 1889, when two women with adventurous streaks set out at the same time, in different directions, to circle the globe, you can imagine the interest they generated in the public!
-This was a race female adventurers, trying to beat Jules Verne’s Phileas Fogg’s 80-day fictional trip, and competing to beat each other!
+When two 19th-century women set out to circle the globe at the same time, in different directions, the public was fascinated!
+A worldwide race between female adventurers, out to beat Jules Verne’s Phileas Fogg’s 80-day fictional trip, and competing to beat each other!

 The Contenders: Nellie Bly vs. Elizabeth Bisland